I smiled at them, “I was over there and I saw you over here…and I thought to come over and say hi.”

-He looked like many, who use alcohol to self-medicate from a disatisfaction with reality.
+He looked like many, who use alcohol to self-medicate from a dissatisfaction with reality.
 Not the intent of alcohol, which is entertainment.
-Hopefully, he didn’t hurt anyone that night…a spouse, a friend, or a stranger… becauseof this abuse.
+Hopefully, he didn’t hurt anyone that night…a spouse, a friend, or a stranger… because of this abuse.

 We do have laws to address the consequences of such actions.
 There’s a price for assault.
 And laws to try to prevent alcohol purchases before a certain mature age.

-But perhaps the restrictions needed to be stronger.
+Do restrictions need to be stronger?
 To protect him from himself, and others.
-A big sin tax? …or limiting supply of alcohol? …or making it illegal, like other drugs?
+A big sin tax or a limiting the supply or making it illegal, like other drugs?

 Realize, too, when we make laws assuming the intent of individuals, we hurt the others who have no such intentions.